Enumeration of cyclic permutations in vector grid classes: Background

-Using M\"obius inversion, it is a straightforward exercise to compute $L_k(n;\sigma)$ and $L^*_k(n;\sigma)$ for a given $\sigma$ of length 2 or 3 (as in the proof of Theorem~\ref{thm sigma3 equiv sigma4}).
-Therefore, in this paper we present the enumeration of $C_n^{\sigma_i}$ for each $i\in[8]$ in terms of these numbers.
+The set $\N^*_k(n;\sigma)$ appears in many proofs in this paper and is a major part of the statement and proof of our main theorem, Theorem \ref{BIJECTION BETWEEN WORDS AND SIGSEG}.
+Using M\"obius inversion, it is a straightforward exercise to compute $L^o_k(n;\sigma)$ and $L^*_k(n;\sigma)$ for a given $\sigma$ of length 2 or 3 (as in the proof of Theorem~\ref{thm sigma3 equiv sigma4}).
+Therefore, in this paper we present the enumeration of $C_n^{\sigma}$ for each $\sigma\in\{+,-\}^3$ in terms of these numbers.

 \begin{lemma} If $n\geq 1$, then $L_3^*(n; \sigma) = L_3^*(n; \sigma_r)$. \end{lemma}